a-maystorov/gamespot-client/README.md

 ## What is GameSpot

 GameSpot is a service that allows easy management for games as well as customers and rentals.
-It lets users add games and customer information to the database for future rental opportunities by submitting a form and eventually processing the return while setting the date out, date returned, and the rental fee.
+It lets users add games and customer information to the database for future rental opportunities and eventually processing the return while setting the date out, date returned, and the rental fee.

 ### Motivation: